MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/Tutorial.md

 Here provides a simple example to use HCS API to manage the virtual machine, which includes HcsCreateComputeSystem, HcsStartComputeSystem, HcsGetComputeSystemProperties, HcsModifyComputeSystem and HcsTerminateComputeSystem.

+This sample code uses the [Windows Implementation Libraries (WIL)](https://github.com/microsoft/wil) for more ergonomic and modern C++ usage of win32 APIs.

 ```cpp

 #include <windows.h>